 Other things to do in Lublin include visiting the iconic Lublin castle or shopping in the modern Krakowskie Przedmieście street.
 It is also a great base to explore off the beaten eastern part of Poland with several exciting day trips.
 Lublin is surprisingly easy to get to, taking a bit over 2 hours by train from Warsaw.

-By Backpack Adventures
+Recommended By Backpack Adventures

 Bydgoszcz in the Kujawsko-Pomorskie province is a fabulous city built along the banks of the River Brda.
 It offers cultural, tourist, and leisure activities.
 Moreover, the city is full of great restaurants and bars with affordable prices.